 There is no specific treatment for COVID-19.
 Most infected people will recover on their own.

 COVID-19 tests are being administered by appointment, only.
-If you or your family member are experiencing possible COVID-19 symptoms, like cough, fever, or shortness of breath, or have been exposed to any ill contacts and would like to have a COVID-19 test, please do not come to the clinic.
+If you or your family members are experiencing possible COVID-19 symptoms, like cough, fever, or shortness of breath – or, have been exposed to any ill contacts – please, do not come to the clinic.
 For best service, call 408-445-3400 or contact your health care team via the Patient Portal to schedule an appointment, immediately.
 Test results are typically delivered in 4 – 7 days, depending on the outside laboratory’s turnaround time.

-For a list of testing options near you, please visit the Santa Clara County Department of Public Health.
+For a list of testing options other than IHCSCV, please visit the Santa Clara County Department of Public Health.

 The same practices that stop the spread of common illnesses, like the cold and flu, are recommended: